menandmice/micetro_docs/guides/user-manual/appliance_management.rst

   :width: 50%
   :align: center

-3. In the IPv4 Address field enter the IPv4 IP address for the Men & Mice Appliance.
-NOTE: The main IPv4 address on the primary network interface (eth0) is used by the Men & Mice Suite to communicate with the Appliance.
+3. In the IPv4 Address field enter the IPv4 IP address for the Men&Mice Appliance.
+NOTE: The main IPv4 address on the primary network interface (eth0) is used by the Men&Mice Suite to communicate with the Appliance.
 If you change the main IPv4 address of the primary network interface, you will lose the connection to the Appliance once the changes are saved, and you must update the connection information for the Appliance.
 Refer to Edit Appliance Name for details on how to change the connection information

 4. In the Subnet Mask field, enter the subnet mask to use.

 5. In the Default Route field, enter the default IPv4 route.

-6. If you want to add more IPv4 IP addresses for the Men & Mice Appliance, click the Add button next to the IPv4 Aliases list and enter the relevant IP address information.
+6. If you want to add more IPv4 IP addresses for the Men&Mice Appliance, click the Add button next to the IPv4 Aliases list and enter the relevant IP address information.

 To edit or delete additional IPv4 addresses, use the Edit and Delete buttons next to the IPv4 Aliases list.

 Configuring IPv6 addresses on the primary/secondary network interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each interface on the Men & Mice Appliance can have one or more addresses assigned to it.
+Each interface on the Men&Mice Appliance can have one or more addresses assigned to it.

 To configure IPv6 addresses on the Appliance, do the following: